Vivian Green: 2002–2006: A Love Story and Columbia Records

-2012–2013: The Green Room

-In 2012, her single, "Oh Freedom" for the Soundtrack for a Revolution was released on January 3, 2012.
-Later in the year, she did a couple of collaborations which included "Love" (w/ Zion) for the album Legacy, "La-La (Means I Love You)" (w/ Bob Baldwin) for the album Betcha By Golly Wow: The Songs Of Thom Bell, and "Still Here" (w/Brian Culbertson) for the album Dreams.

-On August 7, 2012, Green released "Anything Out There" as the lead single from her fourth album, The Green Room.
-The album was released on October 9, 2012.

-In 2013, she undertook a few festivals and concerts in addition to TV appearances on BET and Centric's music series.

-2014–2016: Vivid
+2009–2013: eOne Music

+In March 2009, Green announced that she had signed a three-album recording contract with independent recording label eOne Music.
+In April 2010, she released her third album Beautiful.
+The album spawned the single "Beautiful" which peaked at number 10 on the Adult R&B Songs chart.
+Her fourth album The Green Room was released on October 9, 2012.
+The album spawned the top-thirty Billboard Adult R&B Songs "Anything Out There" and "Still Here".

+2014–present: Make Noise Recordings

-In 2014, Green became the first artist signed to rapper/producer Kwamé's record label, Make Noise Recordings.
-Vivid, her fifth studio album was distributed via Caroline Records.
-On April 7, 2015, the first single released from the album was "Get Right Back to My Baby".
-The song went to No. 2 on Billboard's UAC chart.
-In 2015, Green was nominated for a Soul Train Award.
-In 2016, she released "Grown Folks Music (Work)", which went to the top 15 on Billboard's UAC chart.
+In 2014, Green became the first artist signed to American rapper/producer Kwamé's independent record label, Make Noise Recordings.
+She released her fifth album Vivid on August 7, 2015.
+The album's lead single, "Get Right Back to My Baby", peaked at number 2 on the Adult R&B Songs chart.
+Her follow-up single "Grown Folks Music (Work)" peaked at number 15 on the Adult R&B Songs chart.

-2017–2019: VGVI

-On July 7, 2017, Green released the first single off her sixth album VGVI, titled "I Don't Know".
+On July 7, 2017, Green released her single "I Don't Know".
 The song became a top-10 hit on Billboard's Adult R&B chart.
-VGVI was released on October 6, 2017.
+"I Don't Know" preceded her sixth studio album, VGVI, which was released on October 6, 2017.
+The album's second single "Vibes" peaked at number 12 on the Adult R&B Songs chart in 2018.

-2020–present: Love Absolute

 In October 2019, Green and Kwamé signed with the SoNo Recording Group through Kwamé's record label, Make Noise Recordings.
 Her seventh studio album, Love Absolute, was released on November 13, 2020.

+Artistry

+From the beginning of her career, Green has been noted for being a multifaceted talent as a singer, songwriter, and instrumentalist.
+Music critic William Ruhlmann of AllMusic remarked "Green is a likable enough singer with the usual romantic obsessions and a sense of generalized vocal embellishment."
+Billboard magazine journalist Gail Mitchell referred to her as "a young sophisticate reminiscent of an early Toni Braxton or Anita Baker."
+Vivian Green has cited Ella Fitzgerald, Sarah Vaughn, Teena Marie, Donny Hathaway, and Barbra Streisand as musical influences.

 Personal life

-Between her first and second albums, she took a three-year hiatus.
 In 2004, she gave birth to her son Jordan.
 Green became an advocate for special needs children, publicly speaking about her experiences.